Betrayed by Attention: A Simple yet Effective Approach for Self-supervised Video Object Segmentation: Experiments

-\textbf{Clustering metrics.} To further explore whether our clustering strategy optimally leverages the learned spatio-temporal properties, we select four types of clustering metrics for comparison.
+\textbf{Clustering metrics and strategy.} To further explore whether our clustering strategy optimally leverages the learned spatio-temporal properties, we select four types of clustering metrics for comparison.
 Specifically, we adopt both feature vectors and attention maps directly from DINO and those from our learned spatio-temporal Transformer block.
-Table~\ref{tab:cluster_metric} reveals two key observations.
+Table~\ref{tab:cluster_metric} reveals three key observations.
 First, our learning paradigm consistently outperforms the off-the-shelf DINO in terms of both features and attention maps, improving all metrics by over 10 points.
 This strongly supports our motivation that establishing spatio-temporal correspondence is crucial for video object segmentation.
 Second, utilizing the intermediate attention maps directly for clustering proves to be more effective than employing the final features.
 We speculate this occurs because the attention maps encode fine-grained structural dependencies between various positions, whereas feature vectors primarily capture high-level semantics.
+Third, the hierarchical clustering strategy is not mandatory for success.
+We also achieve similar performance by replacing it with K-means clustering, where we set the number of centroids to 8, indicating that BA distills general object-aware representations across time.

 \textbf{Number of frames $T$ and temporal stride.} To investigate whether a wider temporal receptive field can reinforce temporal coherence and enhance object segmentations, we experiment by varying the number of input frames and temporal stride in training.
 Our results, displayed in Table~\ref{tab:frame}, reveal that the performance significantly deteriorates when the stride is very small, such as a temporal stride of 1 in the first row.
 However, it begins to plateau upon reaching 4.
 This is because a small temporal stride leads to very subtle temporal dynamics in consecutive frames, resulting in a trivial learning task while a larger temporal stride provides richer dynamics, effectively encouraging the model to capture temporal consistency and maintain object permanence.
-Besides, introducing more frames leads to slight improvement.
-This phenomenon suggests that a modest temporal receptive field can provide sufficient temporal context for video object segmentation.
+Moreover, adding more frames results in diminishing returns, indicating that a modest temporal receptive field is adequate for sufficient temporal context in video object segmentation.